ahmedzbyr/taealam/tf_modules/datastream/datastream_stream/README.md

 In this module we will be creating a datastream.

+##  Overview of Datastream

+- **Datastream Overview:**
+  - Serverless change data capture (CDC) and replication service.
+  - Synchronizes data with minimal latency.
+  - Replicates data from databases into BigQuery.
+  - Supports writing to Cloud Storage.
+  - Integrates with Dataflow for custom data loading workflows.
+  - Handles Oracle, MySQL, PostgreSQL, including AlloyDB.

+- **Benefits of Datastream:**
+  - Facilitates low-latency ELT pipelines for near real-time BigQuery insights.
+  - Serverless: no resource management required, automatic scaling.
+  - User-friendly setup and monitoring.
+  - Integrates with Google Cloud's data services for comprehensive data integration.
+  - Enables data synchronization across diverse databases and applications.
+  - Offers security and private connectivity within Google Cloud's secure environment.
+  - Provides accuracy and reliability, with robust handling of data and schema changes.
+  - Supports various use cases: analytics, database replication, migrations, hybrid-cloud configurations, and event-driven architectures.

+- **Use Cases for Datastream:**
+  - Enables real-time data replication and synchronization across different databases and apps.
+  - Serves analytics and database replication with low latency.
+  - Supports migrations and event-driven architectures in hybrid environments.
+  - Serverless architecture allows easy scaling up or down according to data volume.

+- **Integration with Google Cloud:**
+  - Forms part of Google Cloud's data integration suite.
+  - Leverages Dataflow templates for loading into BigQuery, Cloud Spanner, and Cloud SQL.
+  - Enhances Cloud Data Fusion's CDC Replicator connectors for simplified data pipelining.

+- **Key Elements of Datastream:**
+  - Private connectivity configurations for secure data source communication over private networks.
+  - Connection profiles that define source and destination connectivity for data streams.
+  - Streams that utilize connection profiles to transfer CDC and backfill data from source to destination.

 ## Inputs

 | Name | Description | Type | Default | Required |